 - Divide the dough into 10 balls and arrange them on the tray.

-- Bake for 8-10 minutes.
-Place on a wired rack.
+- Bake for 10-12 minutes.
+Cool on the tray for 10 minutes, then place on a wire rack.

 - Mix all the icing ingredients until combined.
 Use less milk for a thicker icing.
 Spread in the middle of each cookie.